dschnare/generator-mighty/Readme.md

 	yo mighty:email {email name}

 This generator will create a new Reactjs email defintion in the `emails` directory of a mighty project.

+# Mighty Mail

+The React components used by all emails is provided by the open source [Mighty Mail](https://github.com/dschnare/mighty-mail) project.
+For more details on each component please read the docs for this project.